designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 reinterprets the past in order to maximise local consistency of the self-narrative.
 Dennett concludes that there is no such thing as a finish line in the brain beyond which an event or percept is conscious.
-A better interpretation of the revision process is as an incremental update to a virtual finish line, a dynamically maintained interpretation of reality whose functional role is to determine subsequent behaviour about the content of our percepts."
+A better interpretation, more consistent with functionalism, is to see the narrative revision as a strategy for implementing a virtual finish line, a dynamically maintained interpretation of reality whose functional role is precisely to determine the content of our phenomenal world."

 ---